copyrip/README.md/tools/markdown/README.md

 * and of course our beloved Wikipedia ! 🌐
 * (many more of course)

 > Apparently the co?creator of Markdown, Josh Gruber, states that Aaron was rather his muse at the time than the actual co-whatever.
-This doesn't change much though.
+This doesn't change much though. 🥱

-On a side note, there are plenty of markdown flavor: wiki, github, multi markdown and more...
-There are/were standardization efforts, like CommonMark, among where we can find Jeff Atwood, one of my computer idols.
+On a side note, there are plenty of markdown flavor 🍦: wiki, github, multi markdown and more...
+There are/were standardization efforts, like CommonMark, among which team we can find Jeff Atwood, one of my computer idols 🙏

 These kind of tools (or *standards* in this case) help us rethink design, and overall information production, distribution and consumption.
 Using markdown is an alternative to design and coding style waves.
-It provides a bridge between *power users* that rely on command line interfaces and *users* bathed in a bootstrap vectorial consumerist world.
+It provides a bridge between *power users* that rely on command line interfaces and *users* bathed in a bootstrap vectorial consumerist world. ✊

 ## Medias
 * md logo